When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 What does this mean for us?

-Lack of digestive enzymes due to an imbalanced gut lining could be a silent problem that makes your stomach digestion way off.
-Adding digestive enzymes are safe and can be beneficial in relieving occasional acid reflux and indigestion.
+Lack of digestive enzymes due to an imbalanced gut lining could be a silent problem that makes your stomach’s digestion way off.
+Adding digestive enzymes is safe and can be beneficial in relieving occasional acid reflux and indigestion.